deterministic-arts/DartsCLHashTree/README.md

         (:documentation "A simple hash trie, whose keys are integers.
 We use the keys directly as their own hashes."))

+  Note, that the values given to the `:test` and `:hash` options must both be suitable for having `function` wrapped around them.
+  Literal `lambda` expressions are ok, and so are symbols naming functions.

 - function `hashtriep value` => `boolean`